 3. Find a real estate agent you can trust when renting an apartment

 In Hong Kong, there are many real estate agents available, but finding one that understands your needs and can actually find you a suitable apartment is crucial.

-You might be surprised at just how little a real estate agent appears to understand your needs.
-But no matter, if a real estate agent doesn’t appear interested in understanding your needs, it’s time to move on.
+You might be surprised at just how little some real estate agents appear to understand your needs.
+But no matter if a real estate agent doesn’t appear interested in understanding your needs, it’s time to move on.

 Don’t waste your time viewing apartments that don’t match your criteria.